molmod/yaff/doc/howto.rst

     nve.run(5000)
     rdf.result.plot('rdf.png')

+   The RDF analysis must have a real-space cutoff that is smaller than the smallest spacing of the periodic cells.

 #.
 Implement spectral analysis.

 #.
 Implement autocorrelation function.

 #.
-Port other things from Yaff.
+Port other things from MD-Tracks, including the conversion stuff.